Wind-Induced Changes to Surface Gravity Wave Shape in Shallow Water: Derivation of the KdV--Burgers equation

 \subsection{Governing equations}

-We treat the flow as irrotational and inviscid and neglect surface tension by considering length scales much greater than \SI{2}{\centi\meter}.
-Furthermore, we restrict to planar wave propagation in the $+x$ direction.
+We treat the flow as irrotational and inviscid and neglect surface tension.
+Furthermore, we restrict ourselves to planar wave propagation in the $+x$ direction.
 Finally, we choose a coordinate system with $z=0$ at the mean water level and a horizontal, flat bottom located at $z=-h$.
 Then, the incompressibility condition and standard boundary conditions are

 Here, $\eta(x,t)$ is the wave profile, $\phi(x,z,t)$ is the flow's velocity potential related to the velocity $\vec{u} = \grad{\phi}$, $p(x,t)$ is the surface pressure, $g$ is the gravitational acceleration and $\rho_w$ is the water density.
-We used $\phi$'s gauge freedom to absorb the Bernoulli `constant' $C(t)$ in the dynamic boundary condition.
-We are seeking a solitary, progressive wave which decays at infinity, $\eta(\vec{x},t) \to 0$ as $\abs{\vec{x}} \to \infty$, with similar conditions on $\vec{u}$.
+We used the $\phi$ gauge freedom to absorb the Bernoulli `constant' $C(t)$ in the dynamic boundary condition.
+We seek a solitary, progressive wave which decays at infinity, $\eta(\vec{x},t) \to 0$ as $\abs{\vec{x}} \to \infty$, with similar conditions on $\vec{u}$.
 We choose a coordinate system where the average bottom horizontal velocity vanishes,

 with the overline a spatial average $\overline{f} \coloneqq \lim_{L\to\infty} \int_{-L}^{L} f \dd{x} / (2L)$.
 Additionally, we assume the surface pressure $p(x,t)$ is a Jeffreys-type forcing \citep{jeffreys1925formation},